Property Graph Exchange Format (PG)

 Extended graph features not being part of this data model include graph attributes, hierarchies, hyper-edges and semantics of individual labels and property keys.

-3 PG format
+3 PG Format

-A PG format document allows writing down a property graph in a compact textual form.
-A PG format document is a Unicode string that conforms to grammar and rules defined in this specification.
+A PG Format document allows writing down a property graph in a compact textual form.
+A PG Format document is a Unicode string that conforms to grammar and rules defined in this specification.

 3.1 Basic structure

-A PG format document encodes a property graph as Unicode string.
+A PG Format document encodes a property graph as Unicode string.
 The document MUST be encoded in UTF-8 (RFC 3629).
 Unicode codepoints can also be given by escape sequences in quoted strings.

 The document consists of a sequence of statements, each defining a node or an edge, or being empty.
-Statements are separated from each other with a line break.
+Statements are separated from each other by a line break.
 Optional spaces and/or a comment at the end of a statement are ignored.

 3.2 Identifiers

-An unquoted identifier is a non-empty string not including control codes U+0000 to U+0020 (tabulator, line breaks, space…), nor any of the characters “<” (U+003C), “>” (U+003E), ‘"’ (U+0022), “{” (U+007B), “}” (U+007D), “|” (U+007C), “\” (U+005C), “^” (U+005E), and “`” (U+0060).1
+An unquoted identifier is a non-empty string not including control codes U+0000 to U+0020 (tabulator, line breaks, space…), nor any of the characters “<” (U+003C), “>” (U+003E), ‘"’ (U+0022), “{” (U+007B), “}” (U+007D), “|” (U+007C), “\” (U+005C), “^” (U+005E), and “`” (U+0060).
+An unquoted identifier MUST NOT start with a colon (U+003A), comma (U+002C), minus (U+002D), hash (“#”), apostrophe (“'”), or quotation mark (“"”).
+Colon, hash, comma, and apostrophe are allowed in an unquoted identifier after its first character.1

 Example 1: Several unquoted identifiers